How to improve your container utilization – tips from a supply chain expert

 Are underutilized containers simply the cost of doing business?

-It is unsurprising, then, that many shippers do not even realize they have a problem, or, rather, a potential opportunity to seriously reduce costs.
-But the tide has been changing.
+It is unsurprising, then, that many shippers do not even realize they have a problem, or further, a potential opportunity to seriously reduce costs.
 In the recent years we have increasingly helped shippers improve their container utilization.
-And it turned out there is a lot of cost-saving improvements that can be made.
-If it wasn’t before, it is high time now for shippers to educate themselves on making the most of the space inside their shipping containers.
+And it turned, many cost savings improvements come to fruition.
+Now is the time for shippers to educate themselves on making the most of the space inside their shipping containers.

 Change the packaging